santoshnair/ssnpages/README.md

 **Steps  to deploy in local machine**

-1) Check out the code from github at
+1) Check out the code from github

 2) Once you check out the code navigate into the root directory on the terminal